Cybersecurity SEO Strategy Background

 Better understand your ICP’s search behavior

-With the demand for talent and the Cyber Security skills shortage, your target audience is diverse.
+With the demand for talent and the cybersecurity skills shortage, your target audience is diverse.
 Not only do you have people with different titles but they come from different backgrounds and levels of experience in IT.
 These environments shape how they think.
-Search marketing (SEO or PPC) has demonstrated for at least 2 decades that people have a herd mentality when searching – and this is very true in Cybersecurity.
+Search marketing (SEO or PPC) has demonstrated for at least 2 decades that people have a herd mentality when searching – and this is very true in a Cybersecurity SEO/SEM Campaign.

 Searches are so mature and specific today, that it’s highly unlikely that a search for a software tool will yield results where the word “tool” is missing from the main heading of the web page.